yonasBSD/ternfs/README.md

 Most of the codebase is understandable by VS Code/LSP:

 * Code in `go/` just works out of the box with the [Go extension](https://code.visualstudio.com/docs/languages/go).
-I (fmazzol) open a separate VS Code window which specifically has the `ternfs/go` directory open, since the Go extension doesn't seem to like working from a subdirectory.
+I (@bitonic) open a separate VS Code window which specifically has the `ternfs/go` directory open, since the Go extension doesn't seem to like working from a subdirectory.
 * Code in `cpp/`:
     - Disable existing C++ integrations for VS Code (I don't remember which exact C++ extension caused me trouble -- something by Microsoft itself).
     - Install the [clangd extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd).